jonascarpay/apecs/examples/Shmup.md

 This document breaks down a small game written using apecs.
 We’re going to be making a little shoot ‘em up-style game, mirroring the Entitas example.
-We’ll cover most of apecs’ features, but not in great detail.
+Consider this a vertical slice; we’ll cover most of apecs’ features, but not in great detail.
 If you are not familiar with the basics of ECS it might be worth reading the introductory sections of the paper.

 If you want to run the game, clone this repository and run `stack exec shmup`.
 Since this document is a literate Haskell file (or a rendered markdown file, in which case the `.lhs` file is in the same folder), you can also compile it directly with GHC and run the game.
-The arrow keys move you, space shoots.
+The arrow keys move you, space shoots, escape quits.

+If you have any questions while working through this tutorial, don’t hesitate to create an issue, or drop by the Gitter chat room.
+One of the biggest challenges working on apecs has been figuring out how to best communicate the core concepts to people.
+Once you understand something, it becomes very difficult to imagine how anyone could not understand it So, please help me in figuring out which parts of this text need to be explained better/differently/in more detail.

 Let’s start at the top.
-Apecs tends to effect a large number of pragma’s, as you can see below.
-GHC will let you know if you missed any.
+Apecs’ type-level machinery tends to effect a large number of pragma’s.
+Don’t worry, GHC will happily let you know if you missed any.

 ``` haskell
 {-# LANGUAGE DataKinds             #-}